 Redirects in a nutshell

-The name ‘redirect’ pretty much says it all: It sends visitors traveling to a specific page to an alternative one.
-But what does this 301 mean and how does it differ from a 302 redirect?
+The name ‘redirect’ pretty much says it all: It sends visitors traveling from a specific page to an alternative one.
+But what does this 301 mean, and how does it differ from a 302 redirect?
 Both send your users to a different page.
-The only subtle (yet very important) difference is that a 301 will permanently send visitors and search engines to the new destination.
+The only subtle (yet significant) difference is that a 301 will permanently send visitors and search engines to the new destination.
 302 redirects indicate that you only temporarily want visitors to be sent to a different page.

 Creating a 301 redirect on the server

-One of the most basic methods of adding a 301 redirect, is by editing your .htaccess file on the server.
+One of the most basic methods of adding a 301 redirect is editing your .htaccess file on the server.
 This method is only available on Apache servers.
-Nginx has their own way of defining redirects in the server configuration and requires extensive knowledge of system administration.
+Nginx has its way of defining redirects in the server configuration and requires extensive knowledge of system administration.

-These configurations can get quite unmaintainable over time, especially if you’re an avid blogger or you’re trying to improve the SEO of your posts.
-On top of that, you would have to log in to your server over FTP, edit the files and re-upload them every time you add a new redirect.
-That’s why, generally speaking, using this method is not considered the way to go.
+These configurations can get quite unmaintainable over time, especially if you’re an avid blogger.
+Or you’re trying to improve the SEO of your posts.
+On top of that, you would have to log in to your server over FTP.
+Edit the files and re-upload them every time you add a new redirect.
+That’s why, generally speaking, this method is not considered the way to go.

 Creating a 301 redirect with PHP